Volkswagen-Audi V8 engine: Bentley Speed 8/EXP Speed 8 engine

 The engine from the Audi R8, a 3.6-liter V8, with (Honeywell Turbo Technologies) turbocharger, was used as the initial powerplant for the Bentley in 2001.
 It produced 637 hp and over 479 lbft of torque, via two 33.1 mm intake restrictor, with boost pressure limited to 1.87 bar by regulations.

 Following its initial year of competition, the Audi-sourced V8 was modified to better suit the EXP Speed 8.
 This saw the engine expand to 4.0 liters, producing between 600-650 hp, and 590 lbft of torque, using two 30.7 mm intake restrictor plates, with boost pressure still being limited to 1.87 bar by regulations.
 This would ultimately lead to Bentley redesigning the car for 2003, leading to the change of name to simply Speed.
 Without the intake restrictor plates (completely unrestricted), and with boost pressure set at around 1.9 bar, the 4.0-liter engine is reportedly capable of producing up to 860 hp, and about 750 lbft of torque.

 Audi DTM V8 engine

-The Audi DTM V8 engine family is a series of prototype, four-stroke, 3.6-liter to 4.0-liter, naturally aspirated V-8 racing engines, developed and produced by Audi for the Deutsche Tourenwagen Meisterschaft, between 1990 and 1992; and later the Deutsche Tourenwagen Masters, between 2000 and 2018.
+The Audi DTM V8 engine family is a series of prototype, four-stroke, 3.6-liter to 4.0-liter, naturally aspirated V8 racing engines, developed and produced by Audi for the Deutsche Tourenwagen Meisterschaft, between 1990 and 1992; and later the Deutsche Tourenwagen Masters, between 2000 and 2018.